AhmedAbdulwasi/NumberConvertor/README.md

-# NumberConvertor
+# Number Convertor
-Using python to convert and represent numbers in Decimal, Binary, Octal, and Hexadecimal
+It converts decimal numbers to Binary, Octal, and Hexadecimal.
+It also converts Binary, Octal, and Hexadecimal.
+I might add more conversion and maybe arthematic operations.